wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

     If running a cluster, the master will NOT send its local API configuration file to the workers.
 Each node provides its own API, if the configuration file is changed in the master node, the user should manually update the workers API configuration in order to use the same configuration.
 Take care of not overwriting the IP and port in the local configuration of each worker.

-Make sure to restart wazuh-manager service after editing the configuration file:
+Make sure to restart the Wazuh API using wazuh-manager service after editing the configuration file:

   a.
 For Systemd: